 In this lesson students will investigate why humanists think there is no reason to believe there is a hidden, external, ‘ultimate’ meaning to life and instead believe meaning is something we create for ourselves.
 They will explore and evaluate different possible ingredients of ‘the good life’, investigate how we can make our own lives meaningful, and appraise different humanists’ views.
 Finally they will write a letter to their future selves explaining what they think makes a meaningful life.
 Download

-Can students and order evaluate these potential ingredients of 'the good life' and conclude whether what makes a meaningful life is the same for everyone?
+Can students order and evaluate these potential ingredients of 'the good life' and conclude whether what makes a meaningful life is the same for everyone?
 Download

 Humanist quotes on meaning in life